Healthy Reads Blog | PartnerMD

 Want to know how your current care measures up?
 Start with our free PartnerMD Primary Care Check-Up.

-In just a few minutes, you’ll answer questions about your access to care, time with your physician, and preventive resources.
-Your results will highlight where your primary care is strong and where there may be opportunities to improve.
+In just a few minutes, you’ll answer questions about your access to care, time with your physician, and preventive support.
+Your results will highlight where your care is working well and where there may be opportunities to improve.